Affine connections and symmetry jets

-This describes the canonical connection of the symmetric space $(M, s)$ in terms of the symmetries, or rather in terms of the family of second order jets $(j^2_xs_x)_{x\in M}$ of the symmetries.
-In fact, the relation (\ref{conn2}) holds for any torsionless affine connection on any manifold if $s_x$ denotes the geodesic symmetry at $x$.
-A family of $2$-jets $(j^2_xf)_{x \in M}$ whose first order co\"incides with the family $(-I_x)_{x \in M}$ is called in the paper a holonomic symmetry jet. \pref{conn<-->sym-jet} establishes a bijective correspondence between torsionless affine connections and holonomic symmetry jets. \\
+The expression (\ref{conn2}) relies only on the family of second order jets $(j^2_xs_x)_{x\in M}$ of the geodesic symmetries.
+Notice that the first order part of the jet $j^2_xs_x$ coincides with the linear map $-I_x: T_xM \to T_xM : X \to -X$.
+It is also true that a family of $2$-jets whose first order coincides with the family $-I = (-I_x)_{x \in M}$, called in the text a {\bf holonomic symmetry jet}, induces a torsionless affine connection.
+Moreover this correspondence between torsionless affine connections and holonomic symmetry jets is one-to-one (\tref{conn<-->sym-jet}). \\

-This correspondence may be enlarged to encompass affine connections with torsion.
-One only needs to consider non-holonomic symmetry jets as well, that is $1$-jets of $1$-jet sections whose first order is again $-I$.
-In order to be more precise and pursue with our introduction, we need to introduce some terminology. \\

-If $G \rightrightarrows M$ is a groupoid with source and target maps denoted respectively by $\alpha$ and $\beta$, the set of local bisections, that is, local sections $b : U \to G$ of $\alpha$ such that $\beta \circ b$ is a diffeomorphism of $M$, is denoted by $\b_\ell(G)$.
-It has the structure of a pseudogroup and therefore, for any natural number $k$, the set of $k$-jets of local bisections, denoted by $\b^{(k)}(G)$, is naturally a groupoid as well.
-The source and target maps are defined by